Gigantosaurus

 Green & St. Regis ponds are the only place I recall ever seeing them.
 Gigantosaurus bullfrogs and polywogs.
 Until this moment.

 I carefully circled the pondbank hoping to successfully sneak up on another.
-I quietly crossed a small footbridge onto the smaller of my pond’s two islands.
+I quietly crossed a small footbridge onto the smaller of my main pond’s two islands.

 While scanning the channel between the two islands my efforts were soon rewarded.